In this article we’ll cover:

 - Early withdrawal costs and fees

-You generally get a week’s notice before your term deposit matures, but it depends on who you are invested with – so make a point of checking the notice period.
+You generally get a week’s notice before your Term Deposit matures, but it depends on who you are invested with – so make a point of checking your maturity date.

-Not keeping an eye on the maturity date could mean it automatically renews for the same fixed term as before at the interest rate that applies on that day.
+Not keeping an eye on the maturity date could mean, at some banks, the Term Deposit funds will be automatically renewed for the same fixed term as before, at the interest rate that applies on that day, or funds could be placed in the holding facility at maturity.
 The risk with this approach is that it may be reinvested for a term that doesn’t suit you, or at a rate that isn’t giving you the best return.

 What are your options at maturity?

-When your Term Deposit matures you can choose to:
+When your Term Deposit matures with CommBank you can choose to:

 - Proactively renew it for another term of one month or more